sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-crossdomain-mapping/btp-sdm-gwi-crossdomain-mapping.md

 description: The steps mentioned in the tutorials are required if the domain of your email account and Google Workspace is different.
 In such cases, we need to map your system user account to the Google Workspace domain.
 For example, if you're using the domain abc.com (jhon.thane1@abc.com) and have a Google Workspace account with the domain abcworkspace.com (jhon.thane1@abcworkspace.com), you need to maintain cross-domain mapping.
 auto_validation: true
 time: 5
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform, topic>Cloud]
+tags: [ tutorial>beginner, software-product>sap-business-technology-platform, topic>Cloud, software-product>sap-document-management-service]
 primary_tag: software-product>sap-business-technology-platform
 author_name: Vikram Kulkarni
 author_profile: https://github.com/Vikramkulkarni01